Love Abington - Coronavirus in Abington - latest news

 - Granta Medical Practices are cancelling routine appointments but welcome telephone consultations

 - Prescriptions for Abington are being handled differently for collection and delivery in the village

-- Green bin services are coming back from 4 May - but only 1 collection per month is guaranteed.
+- Green bin services re-started on 4 May - but only 1 collection per month is guaranteed.
 South Cambs district council has updated its announcement.

-- The county council has announced that household recycling centres including Thriplow should reopen in May with various limits and precautions to ensure social distancing.
+- The county council has re-opened household recycling centres including Thriplow - with various limits and precautions to ensure social distancing

-- Libraries, including mobile libraries, are closed until further notice
+- County Libraries, including mobile libraries, are closed until further notice.

 - Bus services have changed temporarily - the number 13 to town and back and also the Park & Ride buses

 - The Apiary Gym on Granta Park has closed to improve social distancing until further notice - members will not be charged for April